jpulakka/nordpool_diff/README.md

 And so on.
 With rectangle, the right side of the filter is "flat".
 With triangle, the right side is weighting soon upcoming hours more than the farther away "tail" hours.
 First entry is always -1 and the filter is normalized so that its sum is zero.
 This way the characteristic output magnitude is independent of the settings.

+With `filter_type: rank`, the current price is ranked amongst the next `filter_length` prices.
+The lowest price is given a value of `1`, the highest prices is given the value of `-1`, and the other prices are equally distributed in this interval.

 You can set up several `nordpool_diff` entities, each with different parameters, plot them in Lovelace, and pick what you like best.
 Here is an example: